Board of Directors

 Aaron Jones, Rancho del oso pardo (vice-chair)

-Aaron manages approximately 28,000 acres in northern New Mexico and southern Colorado for Rancho del Oso Pardo and Rancho Lobo.
+Aaron manages approximately 28,000 acres in northern New Mexico and southern Colorado for Rancho del Oso Pardo.
 Aaron has an extensive background in wildlife ecology and management.
 He graduated from New Mexico State University and double majored in Wildlife Sciences and Fisheries Management.
 He has a passion for the outdoors, responsible land stewardship, and conservation.
-He also serves as an advisory council member for the Western Landowners Alliance.

 DAvid harris, Pinorealosa (Secretary)

 David Harris is part owner of Pinorealosa Ranch in northern New Mexico.
 As a native New Mexican, he has a life-long appreciation of the outdoors and is committed to preserving the natural beauty and resources of the CPLA region.
 A second generation Designer/Builder residing in Corrales, NM, he incorporates green and solar materials in his design/build projects; combining his appreciation for the outdoors with natural building materials.
 David is currently serving as Vice President for Pinorealosa Corporation.